Severe thunderstorm warning issued for parts of Massachusetts

 BOSTON — We’re on a SEVERE WEATHER ALERT from the Boston 25 Weather Team due to a severe thunderstorm warning in our area.

-This alert is in effect for parts of Worcester and Middlesex counties until 7:45 a.m.
+This alert is in effect for parts of Northwestern Worcester County, parts of Northwestern Middlesex County until 4:30 PM, and parts of Northeastern Franklin County until 4:15 PM

+Locations that may be impacted include: Greenfield, Deerfield, Montague, Northfield, Bernardston, Buckland, Conway, Shelburne, Ashfield, Colrain, Gill, Charlemont, Royalston, Warwick, Leyden, Heath, Rowe, Leominster, Fitchburg, Gardner, Holden, Clinton, Spencer, Lunenburg, Townsend, Littleton, Lancaster, Templeton, Rutland, Sterling, West Boylston, Ayer, Westminster, Shirley, Harvard, Ashburnham, and Barre.

+In a statement issued by the National Weather Service, “Hail damage to vehicles is expected.
+Expect wind damage to trees and power lines.”

+A Severe Thunderstorm Warning is in effect for parts of our area until 6/06 4:15PM.
+Seek shelter immediately and stay with Boston 25 for the latest weather information. pic.twitter.com/qOWamzCqeU— Kevin Lemanowicz (@KevinBoston25) June 6, 2025

-A Severe Thunderstorm Warning is in effect for parts of our area until 6/06 7:45AM.
-Seek shelter immediately and stay with Boston 25 for the latest weather information. pic.twitter.com/rHMvaHdkL2— Shiri Spear (@ShiriSpear) June 6, 2025
+A Severe Thunderstorm Warning is in effect for parts of our area until 6/06 4:30PM.
+Seek shelter immediately and stay with Boston 25 for the latest weather information. pic.twitter.com/DS1tEkFo8H— Kevin Lemanowicz (@KevinBoston25) June 6, 2025

-Impacted areas include Lowell, Billerica, Chelmsford, Dracut, Westford, Acton, Bedford, Pepperell, Tyngsborough, Groton, Lunenburg, Townsend, Littleton, Lancaster, Ayer, Shirley, Harvard, Boxborough, Carlisle, and Dunstable, according to the National Weather Service.

-The NWS warned, “Hail damage to vehicles is expected.
-Expect wind damage to trees and power lines....For your protection, move to an interior room on the lowest floor of a building.”

 WATCH THE FORECAST | INTERACTIVE RADAR | DOWNLOAD THE APPS